Graffioh/bertos-inferno/README.md

 left and right pointers (left = LRU, right = MRU)

 watch neetcode video in resources, his explanation is really good

-after getting the intuition the hard part is coding it tbh

 ~~~py
 class Node: